Angular Local Development Setup

-Angular 2 has moved from a framework to now a platform to develop rich UIs across mobile and desktop.
+Angular has moved from a framework to now a platform to develop rich UI across mobile and desktop.
 There are many ways to set up a development environment and build process for Angular apps.
-In this short post I'll go over my personal setup that I use on both my Linux/MacOS and Windows machines.
+In this short post, I'll go over the setup that I use on both my Linux/MacOS and Windows machines.

 Build / Project

 Next is my favorite editor that I use all the time, Visual Studio Code.
-Visual Studio Code is a free cross platform editor with great TypeScript support which is critical for a good Angular 2 development experience.
-Visual Studio Code is very fast and light weight.
+Visual Studio Code is a free cross-platform editor with great TypeScript support which is critical for a good Angular development experience.
+Visual Studio Code is very fast and lightweight.
 It has a great plugin system as well.
-Here is a screenshot of some of the plugins I use that give a really good editor experience for Angular 2 apps.
+Here is a screenshot of some of the plugins I use that give an excellent editor experience for Angular apps.

 Angular is not very opinionated on how its deployed and what backend stack its hosted on.
-I deploy Angular apps a couple different ways.
-Some on .NET stacks and others on NodeJS.
+I deploy Angular apps a couple of different ways, some on .NET stacks and others on NodeJS.
 My favorite is Firebase.
 Firebase has a hosting feature that is great for single page apps and has HTTP2 support for great performance.
-Learn more about Deploying Angular 2 apps to Firebase here.
+Learn more about Deploying Angular apps to Firebase here.

-One last note I am looking forward to a update in the works to the Angular CLI that adds Universal Angular support.
-Universal allows Angular apps to run on the server so we can get great SEO support and fast first time renders.
+One last note I am looking forward to an update in the works to the Angular CLI that adds Universal Angular support.
+Universal allows Angular apps to run on the server so we can get excellent SEO support and fast first time renders.

-In summary there are hundreds of tools that are available that work great with Angular 2 projects.
+In summary, there are hundreds of tools that are available that work great with Angular projects.
 These are just the subset that I use.
-If you have your own set up you enjoy please feel free to share in the comments.
+If you have your own setup, you enjoy, please feel free to share in the comments.